howardbyrd/howardbyrd.github.io/README.md

 # howardbyrd.github.io
-This is my website that displays two of my projects.
+This is my website that displays two projects I've worked on howardbyrd.github.io